On the alternatives to the ideal mathematical points-like separatedness: Do events occur next to each other in space and time

 \section{Do events occur next to each other in space and time}

-What is to be conveyed by the use of fuzzy sets and the blobs, is rather that there is simply no clear-cut separation (of CC) into distinct events, that CC does not require from us to decide on whether it is one or multiple events, as it is better seen as a continuous 'interaction' (with the exact sense of this term remaining to be specified), and even when it tends to 'separate out' what can be considered distinct events, they will still 'permeate' the rest, in a manner that can be considered graded.
+What is to be conveyed by the use of fuzzy sets and the blobs, is rather that there is simply no clear-cut separation (of CC) into distinct events, that CC does not require from us deciding on whether it is one or multiple events, as it is better seen as a continuous 'interaction' (with the exact sense of this term as used in this context remaining to be specified), and even when it tends to 'separate out' what can be considered distinct events, they will still 'permeate' the rest, in a manner that can be considered graded.